hackbinghamton/WebDevelopmentWorkshop/GitHub Pages, Domain Names, and Jekyll/README.md

 Here, you will learn how to host your own website on GitHub Pages.

 ## What is GitHub Pages?
-GitHub Pages is a free hosting service that hosts static websites directly from a Github repository.
+GitHub Pages is a free hosting service that hosts static websites directly from a GitHub repository.
 A static website is a web page with fixed content, displaying the same information every time.
 Since we can only host static websites, there are no databases or servers that need to be configured, making GitHub Pages a great start to building your own personal website.
 There is no need to configure any databases or worry about server interaction using languages such as PHP, Ruby, or Python.

 ## What can you host with GitHub Pages?
 Anything that is static, so mainly personal websites and blogs.
 Since it goes hand in hand with a GitHub repository, people also use Pages to write up documentations for their product/code.
 Below are some examples of websites that use GitHub Pages: